dylan-lang/opendylan/documentation/website/source/articles/macro-system/macro-types.rst

 There are four types of macro.

 `Body-style definition macro`:dfn:
-      This kind of macro lets you create `define x … end` syntax.
+      This kind of macro lets you create `define x ... end` syntax.
 This is the most popular kind of macro.

 `List-style definition macro`:dfn:
-      This kind of macro lets you create `define x …` syntax, such as `define variable $pi`.
+      This kind of macro lets you create `define x ...` syntax, such as `define variable $pi`.

 `Statement macro`:dfn:
-      This kind of macro lets you create `do-something … end` syntax.
+      This kind of macro lets you create `do-something ... end` syntax.
 Use this kind of syntax to simplify blocks or to create new kinds of loops.
 It is most commonly used to simplify resource management.

 `Function macro`:dfn:
-      This kind of macro lets you create `x(…)` syntax.
+      This kind of macro lets you create `x(...)` syntax.
 Use this instead of a function call if the syntax you want in the parentheses is more complicated than a normal function call, or if there is additional setup needed around a normal function call.